Pominaus/100DaysOfCode/README.md

 6. Missing one day is okay, two consequtive days is a fail (I previously failed on day 38 as I was overseas!)
 7. share useful resources with others
 8. Follow the 100daysofcode twitter bot.

+#### How to use:
+* Under the logbook directory you should find a logbook for each week of the challenge
+* Under the code directory you should find a directory for each week of the challenge
+* In those directories, you'll find the daily code snippits.
+_simples!_